Object Detection Using MobileNet SSD

 What are the drawbacks of Single Shot MultiBox Detector?

 SSD Framework through faster than other similar alternatives finds trouble while detecting smaller objects (still performing better than YOLO).

 What alternative object detection frameworks can be used?

-Apart from SSD, there are other frameworks that can be implemented in object detection, the more popular ones being YOLO and Fast/Faster-R CNN.
-The three have their own set of pros and cons, however, the SSD method has been found to be the fastest and most efficient among these.
+Apart from SSD, other frameworks can be implemented in object detection, the more popular ones being YOLO and Fast/Faster-R CNN.
+The three have their own set of pros and cons, however, the SSD method is the fastest and most efficient among these.
 To learn more about YOLO and its various versions read here.